 I went on a mum-and-daughter trip to Nairobi for a wedding.
-It was a beautiful wedding, and we really had a chance to indulge in African culture.
+It was a beautiful wedding, and we really had a chance to indulge in the African culture.
 We stayed in several hotels and checked out some of the city’s major attractions.
-In this short blog, I’ll recommend things you need to know, activities to add to your itinerary, and some cool places to stay.
+In this short blog, I’ll recommend the top things to do in Nairobi, some cool places to stay, and some travel tips.

 Enjoying a wedding in Nairobi, Kenya.
 This African destination was perfect to celebrate love.
-Everything travel.
-Forever Living Yes.
+Green braids and green theme.

 Mum and I flew to Nairobi, Kenya, to support love!